What is IGF-1 DES?

 Fibroblast cells present in the dermal layer are responsible for tissue repair in case of any injury.
 This can be affected by various IGFBPs that bind and reduce the effect of IGF-1 at its other receptors.
 Certain inflammatory cytokines can also alter IGFBP levels, which may impact healing.
 However, by administering IGF-1 DES, which remains unaffected by IGFBP, it is easier to overcome these hurdles induced by inflammatory cytokines.
 The resultant improvement in fibroblast growth and differentiation hastens wound healing.

 Cancerous cells in undifferentiated or early stages of differentiation are difficult to treat and dysfunctional, whereas cells in more differentiated stages grow more slowly.
 IGF-1 DES can slow cancer growth by promoting the differentiation of certain types of cancerous cells.

-IGF-1 DES is different from IGF-1 as it does not bind to IGFBPs, which allows these peptides to easily cross the blood-brain barrier upon exogenous administration.
+IGF-1 DES is different from IGF-1 as it does not bind to IGFBPs, allowing these peptides to cross the blood-brain barrier upon exogenous administration.
 It promotes skeletal muscle and neuronal growth, neuronal development, and wound healing.
 Applications in disorders caused due to stroke, cancer, autism, and the like are also being researched.

 IGF-1 DES results in some side effects and possesses low oral and excellent subcutaneous bioavailability, as seen in mice models.
 The per kg dosage in mice does not apply to humans.